ByteCubed/intersection-roadway-safety/README.md

 ## Requirements:

-Be sure you are using at least docker compose version 2+, and docker enginer version 20.
+Be sure you are using at least docker compose version 2+, and docker engineer version 20.

 ![](documentation/overview.png)